expo/expo/docs/versions/unversioned/sdk/av.md

     -   **onPlaybackStatusUpdate (_function_)** -- A function taking a single parameter `PlaybackStatus` (a dictionary, described below).

+-   `playbackObject.replayAsync(statusToSet)`

+    Replays the item.
+When using `playFromPositionAsync(0)` the item is seeked to the position at `0 ms`.
+On iOS this method uses internal implementation of the player and is able to play the item from the beginning immediately.

+    #### Parameters

+     -   **statusToSet (_PlaybackStatusToSet_)** -- The new `PlaybackStatusToSet` of the `playbackObject`, whose values will override the current playback status.
+See below for details on `PlaybackStatusToSet`. `positionMillis` and `shouldPlay` properties will be overriden with respectively `0` and `true`.

+    #### Returns

+    A `Promise` that is fulfilled with the `PlaybackStatus` of the `playbackObject` once the new status has been set successfully, or rejects if setting the new status failed.
+See below for details on `PlaybackStatus`.

 -   `playbackObject.setStatusAsync(statusToSet)`

     Sets a new `PlaybackStatusToSet` on the `playbackObject`.
 This method can only be called if the media has been loaded.